SCMapsAndMods/general-plugin-template-project/GPTP/readme.txt

 2. The hooks/ directory contains many hook functions that control various aspects of the StarCraft engine.
-All hooks are enabled by default, but you disable and remove them by removing the the hooking code in initialize.h.
+All hooks are enabled by default, but you can remove them by deleting the hooking code in initialize.h.
    Most of the time, you will only have to interact with these two files.

 3. As before, you can edit the plugin's name and ID in definitions.h.